Inspecting and Editing Knowledge Representations in Language Models

 \textbf{Learning Non-Destructive Edits} When LMs encode strong prior associations between entities and properties (e.g., in the \textit{London Bridge} example; see \citealp{hase-beliefs}), it is necessary to remove these facts while inserting new ones.
-To do so, we obtain a target string $\targetprior$ that the LM assigns a high pre-edit probability to, and optimize a loss term that encourages $\editor$ minimize the probability of that token:
+We obtain a target string $\targetprior$ assigned a high pre-edit probability, and train $\editor$ to minimize the probability of $\targetprior$:

 Finally, to prevent the degenerate solution in which the language model always (and only) predicts $\targetmed$, we penalize the language model for changing its distributions on all tokens between the entity mention and the time at which it predicts $\targetmed$: